 ConSEPT

-Five minutes after the infusion finished, patients were assessed to see if the seizures had stopped (determined by the presence of increased tone or jerking movements).
+Five minutes after the infusion, patients were assessed to see if the seizures had stopped (determined by increased tone or jerking movements).

-If the patient was still convulsing, then the other drug was given (i.e. if the patient had levetiracetam they would now be given phenytoin).
-If the patient was still seizing 5 minutes after that infusion then they were managed according to the local guidelines (which was usually RSI and intubation).
+If the patient was still convulsing, the other drug was given (e.g., if the patient had levetiracetam, they would now be given phenytoin).
+If the patient was still seizing 5 minutes after that infusion, they were managed according to the local guidelines (which were usually RSI and intubation).

-Secondary outcomes were: time to cessation of seizures; the need for other medications/interventions; adverse events; ICU admissions; airways complications; arrhythmias; length of hospital stay; or seizure status up to two months later.
+Secondary outcomes were: time to cessation of seizures; the need for other medications/interventions; adverse events; ICU admissions; airway complications; arrhythmias; length of hospital stay, or seizure status up to two months later.

 EcLiPSE